yakubuhisham31-max/TrendBurst/RENDER_DEPLOYMENT.md

 1. Click "Create Web Service"
 2. Render will automatically:
    - Clone your repository
-   - Run `npm install`
+   - Run `npm install` (installs all dependencies)
-   - Run `npm run build` (builds frontend + backend + pushes DB schema)
+   - Run `npm run build` (builds frontend with Vite + backend with esbuild)
+   - Run `npm run db:push` (creates database tables from Drizzle schema)
    - Start your application with `npm start`

 ## Step 5: Database Schema Setup

-The build script automatically runs `npm run db:push` which will:
+The build command includes `npm run db:push` which will:
-- Connect to your PostgreSQL database
+- Connect to your PostgreSQL database using the DATABASE_URL
-- Create all necessary tables based on your Drizzle schema
+- Create all necessary tables based on your Drizzle schema (shared/schema.ts)
-- Set up the database structure
+- Set up the complete database structure (users, trends, posts, votes, comments)

+**Important**: The `db:push` step requires DATABASE_URL to be set in environment variables.
+If this step fails during build, the deployment will fail.
+Make sure your PostgreSQL database is created and DATABASE_URL is correctly configured before deploying.

 ## Step 6: Verify Deployment